Configure Contentful

 - Click Save.

-After installing and configuring the Optimizely app, you can edit your content to use the variation container.
+After you install and configure the Optimizely app, you can update your content to use a variation container.

 -